UHDbits/M73-Tiny-OpenCore/.github/pull_request_template.md

 Which do you have: an M73 Tiny, M83 Tiny, or an M93p?:

-Do your specifications mostly match the ones shown in the README.md, other than WiFi and Bluetooth?:
+Do your specifications mostly match the ones shown in the README.md?:

 If your specifications do not match, what are your specifications?: